 Since the history of the industry is a bit complicated, things are connected and intertwined with each other and it can become quite difficult to write a normal book about this (like a chronological presentation), I found a web-book to be suitable for structuring the information.

-The structure of this web-book is planned to be a number of pages describing the history of each company + a number of biographies for certain people in the industry (primarily people who have worked in the industry for more than a generation / more than 30 years).
+The structure of this web-book is planned to be a number of pages describing the history of each company + a number of biographies of certain people in the industry (primarily people who have worked in the industry for more than a generation / more than 30 years).

 P.S.
 When I talk about loudspeakers - I mean transducers.
 If I had to include all the loudspeaker businesses in Denmark, including big companies like Bang & Olufsen and JAMO (and an overwhelming amount of small businesses) the history would seem endless.
 Maybe, some day, I will do this as well.
 No promises.